IRS Certified Mail Letters – Reasons and Responses

 How to Respond to a CP44 letter:

-Your response to the CP44 letter will be based on the outcome of the IRS’ inquiry.
+Your response to the CP44 letter will be based on the outcome of the IRS inquiry.
 If it’s favorable you probably do not need to do anything.
 If you do not agree, you can dispute their changes.
-If you are not sure what to do, you may want to contact a tax law firm for help.
+And if you are not sure what to do, you may want to contact a tax law firm for help.

 Get the Help You Need to Deal With the IRS!

 Don’t let the complexities of tax filing codes overwhelm you.

 If you are here, chances are that you’re in a position of owing money to the IRS and would like an expert opinion.
 We will make it easy for you: Click here to schedule a free consultation or call us at (888) 515-4829.